fudanchii/shreds/README.md

 shreds stands on the shoulder of these giants:

-- curl
-  `@ubuntu:~# apt-get install libcurl4-openssl-dev`

 - postgresql
   `@ubuntu:~# apt-get install postgresql postgresql-client libpq-dev`

 - redis (>= 2.6)
   `@ubuntu:~# add-apt-repository ppa:chris-lea/redis-server && apt-get update && apt-get install redis-server`

 As for the ruby version, shreds known to work with MRI (>= 2.1).
-Shreds may work with rubinius but haven't really tested.
-And since [feedjira](https://github.com/feedjira/feedjira) is currently using _curb_, a native C binding for curl in ruby, using shreds with jRuby is probably impossible.
+Shreds may work with rubinius and jruby but haven't really tested.

 For development or just hacking around shreds, I would recommend using `rvm` to manage your ruby installation, install rvm in your local home directory.
 As per the [documentation](http://rvm.io/):